 My goal is to learn if an applicant can engage in quite basic conversation: listening to a few questions and answering them clearly.
 Every once in a while, I discover that an applicant cannot meet this basic standard, and it’s important for me to learn that early.

 This one is related to basic communication skills, but it’s a little more subtle.
 I’m on the lookout for indications that a student might not have the self-awareness or maturity to meet a base level of professionalism.
 A few examples: conducting a video interview in a very messy dorm room; insulting team members while describing group project work.

 Every once in a while, I’ll speak with a programmer who looks strong but it turns out that, in the long term, she is ultimately interested in working for a completely different type of company or field or industry.
 Depending on the nature of the internship, that’s not necessarily a blocker—but since most internships support long-term recruiting efforts in some way, it’s important for interviewers to gauge commitment early.

 4. A Sense for Strengths and Preferences

 In other words, the big secret is that there is no big secret.
-At its core, the non-technical interview is pretty pragmatic and, when I conduct them, they last fifteen to thirty minutes maximum.
-I keep them short so we can all move on to the good stuff, the work sample interviews that’ll show us your skills and potential with great deal more accuracy—as well as, ideally, give you a great glimpse into the nature of the gig so you can decide, for your part, whether we’re the right fit for you.
+At its core, the non-technical interview is pretty pragmatic, and when I conduct them, they last fifteen to thirty minutes maximum.
+I keep them short, so we can all move on to the good stuff, like the work sample interviews that’ll show us your skills and potential with a great deal more accuracy—as well as, ideally, give you a great glimpse into the nature of the gig so you can decide, for your part, whether we’re the right fit for you.